braintree/braintree_ios/V7_MIGRATION.md

 ## Local Payments
 v7 updates `BTLocalPaymentRequest` to require setting all properties through the initializer, removing support for dot syntax.
 To construct a `BTLocalPaymentRequest`, pass the properties directly in the initializer.

+## 3D Secure
+All properties within `BTThreeDSecureRequest` can only be accessed on the initializer vs via the dot syntax.